tomduck/pandoc-secnos/README.md

 Pandoc-secnos will continue to support pandoc 1.15-onward and python 2 & 3 for the foreseeable future.
 The reasons for this are that a) some users cannot upgrade pandoc and/or python; and b) supporting all versions tends to make pandoc-secnos more robust.

-Developer notes are maintained in [README.developers].
+Developer notes are maintained in [DEVELOPERS.md].

 What's New